Gana442/eVisaSevice/README.md

 9. Access the eVisa Service in your browser at the specified URL (default is `http://localhost:3000`).

-## Folder Structure

-The project's folder structure is as follows:

-- `backend/`: Contains the server-side code, including routes, controllers, and models.
-- `frontend/`: Contains the client-side code, including React components and styles.
-- `public/`: Holds static files that are served publicly.
-- `config/`: Includes configuration files for the backend.
-- `utils/`: Contains utility functions and modules.

 ## Testing

 Testing modules can be found in the `backend/tests/` directory.
 To run the tests, use the following command from the backend directory: